MegaMark16/django-cms-fancybox/README.rst

-This plugin actually gives you two different types of fancybox plugins, a Fancybox Image Popup and a Fancybox Rich Text Popup, with plans for more down the road, such as a video popup and an iframe popup).
+This plugin actually gives you two different types of fancybox plugins, a Fancybox Image Popup and a Fancybox Rich Text Popup, with plans for more down the road, such as a video popup and an iframe popup.

 If you are using a Fancybox Image Popup, just drop the plugin in a Django CMS placeholder, enter the link text or select a link image from Filer,